The NFL’s best remaining free agents

 Best Available: Ronald Darby, Darqueze Dennard, Jason Verrett

-There weren’t many big name cornerbacks on the market this year, but there are still a few names who can help defensive units.
+There weren’t many big-name cornerbacks on the market this year, but there are still a few names who can help defensive units.
 Teams looking for a quality cornerback that isn’t a world-beater, but still effective should be able to find some value in free agency.

 Others available: Briean Boddy-Calhoun, Bashaud Breeland, Tramaine Brock, Morris Claiborne, E.J.
 Gaines, Phillip Gaines, Brent Grimes, Davon House, Nevin Lawson, Tony Lippett, Rashaan Melvin, Captain Munnerlyn, Brian Poole, Dominique Rodgers-Cromartie, Orlando Scandrick, Sam Shields, B.W.
 Webb, Kayvon Webster, Shareece Wright